Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Introduction

-Already with the first two sectors of the Transiting Exoplanet Survey Satellite \citep[TESS,][]{Ricker2015} mission it became obvious that massive star asteroseismology entered a new era \citep{Bowman2019, Pedersen2019, Burssens2020}. \cite{Shi2024} provide a catalogue of all \bceph{} stars observed by TESS with 2\,min-cadence data. \cite{Southworth2022} identified eight \bceph{} pulsators in eclipsing binaries, while \cite{Eze2024} recently expanded this list to 78 systems.
+Already with the first two sectors of the Transiting Exoplanet Survey Satellite \citep[TESS,][]{Ricker2015} mission it became obvious that massive star asteroseismology entered a new era \citep{Bowman2019, Pedersen2019, Burssens2020, Balona2020, Sharma2022}. \cite{Shi2024} provide a catalogue of all \bceph{} stars observed by TESS with 2\,min-cadence data. \cite{Southworth2022} identified eight \bceph{} pulsators in eclipsing binaries, while \cite{Eze2024} recently expanded this list to 78 systems.
 However, to best study these stars long-baseline time series observations are needed to resolve the anticipated close-by frequencies and identify the pulsation modes.

 \cite{Burssens2023} analysed the 352\,d-long light curve of the bright \bceph{} star HD\,192575 located in the TESS Northern continuous viewing zone and were able to model its structure parameters with high precision as the fifth $\beta\,$Cep star with tight seismic constraints.
 They also estimated its internal rotation profile from forward modelling but encountered large uncertainty due to the use of only three rotationally split multiplets.
-Vanlaer et al. (in prep.) meanwhile analysed the 5-year TESS light curve (with twice a gap of about a year) and resolved some of the ambiguity in the mode identification, allowing the authors to perform a rotation inversion.
+Vanlaer et al. (in prep.) meanwhile analysed the 5-year TESS light curve (with two year-long gaps) and resolved some of the ambiguity in the mode identification, allowing the authors to perform a rotation inversion.

 Next to CoRoT, \textit{Kepler}, and TESS, the \emph{Gaia} mission has proven to be a highly successful gateway to discover pulsating stars.
-Despite not being designed for asteroseismology, the recurring visits to millions of stars in a quasi-random pattern allowed for the discovery of some 100,000 new main-sequence pulsators \citep{DeRidder2023}. \cite{Hey2024} revisited these stars and analysed their first two years of TESS photometry, confirming the main pulsation frequency and classification for more than 80\% of these \emph{Gaia}-identified pulsators.
-Given these findings, we are encouraged to focus on the \nGaia{} \bceph{} stars in the sample of \cite{DeRidder2023} and to follow up on the work of \cite{Hey2024} by considering the available TESS data.
+Despite not being designed for asteroseismology, the recurring visits to millions of stars in a quasi-random pattern allowed for the discovery of >100,000 new main-sequence pulsators \citep{DeRidder2023}. \cite{Hey2024} revisited these stars and analysed their first two years of TESS photometry, confirming the main pulsation frequency and classification for more than 80\% of these \emph{Gaia}-identified pulsators.
+Given these findings, we are encouraged to focus on the \nGaia{} \bceph{} stars in the sample of \cite{DeRidder2023} and to follow up on the work of \cite{Hey2024} by considering all available TESS data.